Cubic pyramid: Construction and properties

-The dual to the cubic pyramid is an octahedral pyramid, seen as an octahedral base, and 8 regular tetrahedra meeting at an apex.
+The dual four-dimensional polytope of a cubic pyramid is an octahedral pyramid, seen as an octahedral base, and eight regular tetrahedra meeting at an apex.

-A cubic pyramid of height zero can be seen as a cube divided into 6 square pyramids along with the center point.
-These square pyramid-filled cubes can tessellate three-dimensional space as a dual of the truncated cubic honeycomb, called a hexakis cubic honeycomb, or pyramidille.

 The cubic pyramid can be folded from a three-dimensional net in the form of a non-convex tetrakis hexahedron, obtained by gluing square pyramids onto the faces of a cube, and folded along the squares where the pyramids meet the cube.